Ludenous1/TK7_SK_CH/README.md

   ![image](https://user-images.githubusercontent.com/99399209/188228602-94363f1f-8538-4151-913e-09d6573976ca.png)

    What it does:
-   * It generates the skeletons for the Tekken 7 cast except for Noctis and Geese.
+   * It generates the skeletons for the Tekken 7 cast including Noctis and Geese.
    * The bones in the generated skeleton have the correct roll and are in the correct position (I've tested it on about 13 characters).
    * It only generates the skeletons for the characters selected without any meshes.